LiaPlayground/e-Learning-2019/README.md

 ### 2.2 What is LiaScript?

                              --{{0}}--
-Markdown into static HTML, it is an interpreter that downloads and renders the original Markdown document directly within the browser.
+In contrast to other Markdown compilers that generate static HTML, LiaScript is an interpreter that downloads and renders the original Markdown document directly within the browser.
 That means, if the Markdown document is updated, the resulting representation will be updated too.
 Thus, there is no need for additional tooling, compiling steps, or server-side support.
-LiaScript was implemented from scratch with Elm[^2] for efficiency and speed, which includes its own parser and runtime-environment.
+LiaScript was implemented from scratch with Elm[^2] for efficiency and speed, which includes its own parser and run-time environment.

 * Online interpreter, that runs directly within the browser